abrildur/A11y/README.md

 - Basic programming skills (HTML, CSS and JavaScript).
 - Basic knowledge of Git and GitHub
 - Basic knowledge of Azure cloud computing.
+    -  _You can learn here about [cloud computing](https://docs.microsoft.com/en-us/learn/modules/intro-to-azure-fundamentals/what-is-cloud-computing?ns-enrollment-type=LearningPath&ns-enrollment-id=learn.az-900-describe-cloud-concepts) and [Azure](https://docs.microsoft.com/en-us/learn/modules/intro-to-azure-fundamentals/what-is-microsoft-azure?ns-enrollment-type=LearningPath&ns-enrollment-id=learn.az-900-describe-cloud-concepts)._
-> *If you already have any of these programs, please skip this step.*
+> *If you already have all of these programs, please skip this step.*
 - Have [Git](https://git-scm.com/), [Visual Studio Code](https://code.visualstudio.com/) and [GitHub Desktop](https://desktop.github.com) installed on your device.
 - An [Azure](https://azure.microsoft.com/en-us/free/) account.
     - If you don't have your Azure account yet and you are a student, go to the following [link](https://azure.microsoft.com/es-mx/free/students/) to get your credits and free student account in Azure.